saivarsha7/TNSDC_Generative-AI/README.md

-# Predicting-Student-Academic-Performance-Using-DecisionTree
+# Predicting-Student-Academic-Performance

 This project aims to predict student performance based on various factors such as gender, ethnicity, parental level of education, lunch type, test preparation course, and exam scores.
-The machine learning model trained on a dataset of student information can provide insights into predicting a student's performance in mathematics.
+The  model trained on a dataset of student information can provide insights into predicting a student's performance in mathematicsand science.

 ## Table of Contents
 - [Introduction](#introduction)